AndreTGMello/andretgmello.github.io/en/_posts/2020-10-04-say-hi-to-hy.md

 Submit yours as well! :)

-PS: The credits for the pun in the first paragraph goes to [@hlissner](https://github.com/hlissner).
+PS: The credits for the joke in the first paragraph goes to [@hlissner](https://github.com/hlissner).
 Check out his Emacs distribution, [Doom Emacs](https://github.com/hlissner/doom-emacs).
-I highly recommend it!
+I've been using for quite some time now and I highly recommend it!